 The rev0 PCB was essentially just the breadboard design put to an actual PCB to avoid the mess of jumper wires.
 I did end up re-routing some of the pins from the LCD to the Pico's GPIOs, but the overall design is pretty much the same as the breadboard prototype.
 It utilizes socketed components for the microcontroller and SD card slot, so that I can still re-use those for other things.
 The PCB also included screw terminals for power input, so I can attach either a battery or a power supply for testing.
 I ended up using a 9v battery for most of the testing since they're easy to connect and provide more than enough voltage for the linear regulator to work with.

 I did, however, make a mistake when re-routing the pins, and routed one of the enable pins on the LCD directly to ground on the Pico.
-Thankfully, this was easily fixed by cutting the trance and adding a bodge wire.
+Thankfully, this was easily fixed by cutting the trace and adding a bodge wire.
 Always be sure to triple (or even quadruple) check your schematic before sending them off for fabrication!
 It also helps to not label your pins in a dumb way like me.
 I made the symbol myself since I couldn't find one I liked, and decided to follow a diagram online that labeled each GND individually (GND1, GND2, etc.).
 So when I was wiring up the PCB, I just looked at the number, saw the label began with "G" and assumed it was a GPIO.
 Definitely going to just label all of them GND for the next schematic.

 Another mistake I made was that I placed the SD card's socket on the PCB rotated 180 degrees from what I intended.
 Luckily, all I needed to do to fix this was to just rotate the module itself 180 degrees as well.